 Click the Next button.

-Click Yes to completely uninstall the suite of Office apps from your PC.
+Click Yes to completely uninstall the suite of Office apps from your device.

 Office should be completely gone from your Windows 10 PC, and now you can move on or reinstall Office 365 from your Office online account or manually using the standalone installation for Office 2016.